Sharper bounds for the Chebyshev function $\psi(x)$: Introduction

 \subsection{Acknowledgements}

 The authors thank Nathan Ng for his important feedback in the preparation of this manuscript.
 We also would like to thank him for providing a correction and improvement to Dudek's explicit version of Riemann-Von Mangoldt's formula \cite[Thm 1.3.]{Dud16}.
 In the end, we do not use this unpublished result, but instead use Cully-Hugill and Johnston's \cite[Thm 1.2.]{CulJoh21}.
 We note however that either result lead to the same results presented in this article.
+We are grateful to Cully-Hugill and Johnston for updating us with their progress and sharing a preprint of their work with us.
+Finally, we are thanking the referee for their careful reading of our manuscript.